Credit: @daytrippingroc on Instagram

 Credit: @sagol79 on Instagram

 The age-old question of “who’s buried in Grant’s Tomb,” can be answered at this mausoleum, which is the largest of its kind in North America.
 Both the Civil War General and 18th U.S. President and his wife, Julia, are interned there.
 The memorial is a National Park Service location and onsite park rangers can answer related questions.
-Note: Since March 2020, the visitor center has been closed due to COVID; no reopening has been scheduled as of yet.
-The interior of the mausoleum is currently open for self-guided tours.

 Old Burying Ground, Huntington